ExplicITConsulting/set-outlooksignatures.com/outlookaddin.en.md

 In message read mode, the taskpane cannot set signatures, of course.
 But it is very useful to check if the add-in is deployed correctly, and if it can access signatures.
 This is especially useful on mobile devices, in situations where enabling the debug mode is not wanted, and for basic tests when launch events are not triggered by Outlook.

 The taskpane can be accessed through:
-- Outlook Web (Exchange Online), New Outlook for Windows, New Outlook for Mac:
+- Outlook on the web (Exchange Online), New Outlook on Windows, New Outlook on Mac:
   - New mail, reply mail, read mail: "Message" tab, "Apps" icon
   - New appointment: Ribbon, "…" menu
-- Outlook Web (on-prem):
+- Outlook on the web (on-prem):
   - New mail, reply mail: Lower right corner of the compose window
   - New appointment: At the right of the menu bar at the top of the compose window
   - Read mail: Left to the reply button
-- Classic Outlook for Windows, Classic Outlook for Mac:
+- Classic Outlook on Windows, Classic Outlook on Mac:
   - New mail, reply mail, read mail: "Message" tab, "All apps" icon
   - New appointment: "Appointment" or "Meeting" tab, "All apps" icon
-- Outlook for iOS, Outlook for Android
+- Outlook on iOS, Outlook on Android
   - These platforms do not support taskpanes for new mails, reply mails and appointments.
   - Read mail: Three dots ("…" or "⋮")in the email header